fenago/tableau-intermediate/lab-guides/md/Lab_11.md

 #### Getting ready

-To perform the steps outlined in this recipe, you will need to connect to the `hormonal_response_to_excercise.csv` dataset.
+To perform the steps outlined In this lab, you will need to connect to the `hormonal_response_to_excercise.csv` dataset.

 #### How to do it...